comunica/Article-SSWS2020-AMF/content/evaluation.md

 However, when bandwidths become much higher, query evaluation times decrease at a lower rate.
 In contrast, the BGP-level AMF algorithm continuously becomes faster when bandwidth increases.
-We do not measure any significant impact of bandwidth on both non-AMF usage and triple-level AMF usage (_p-values: 0.2905, 0.2306_), so we reject [Hypothesis 4.1](#hypo-bandwidth-1).
+We do not measure any significant impact of bandwidth on both non-AMF usage and triple-level AMF usage (_p-values: 0.2905, 0.2306_).
-For BGP-level AMF, we measure a significant impact (_p-value: 0.0028_), which accepts [Hypothesis 4.2](#hypo-bandwidth-2).
+For BGP-level AMF, we measure a significant impact (_p-value: 0.0028_).
 This shows that _if_ BGP-level AMF is used, then higher bandwidths can be exploited _more_ for faster query evaluation.